Gustavo C. Garcia: Career

 Garcia became legal counsel for the League of United Latin American Citizens, and the American GI Forum.
 He assisted in Hernandez v.
 Texas (1954), the first case by Mexican Americans to be heard by the U.S. Supreme Court.
 On January 19, 1953, he and attorney Carlos Cadena of San Antonio filed a writ of certiorari with the United States Supreme Court requesting review of the Hernandez case, because the trial was decided by an all-white jury in Edna, Texas.
 The legal expenses made it necessary for Carlos Cadena to make appeals on Mexican radio stations asking the community for donations.
 Due to this appeal, Chico Vasquez and Bill Aken (adopted son of Mexican actress Lupe Mayorga) formed the Mexican rock and roll band 'Los Nomadas' in East Los Angeles, California and played at dances, shows, and concerts to help raise money for the cause.
 When Garcia appeared before the Supreme Court on January 11, 1954, Chief Justice Earl Warren gave him sixteen extra minutes to present his argument.
 The Supreme Court ruled that exclusion of eligible jurors due to their ancestry of national origin violated the Equal Protection Clause of the 14th Amendment.
-Ultimately, Hernandez was found guilty of murdering his employer in a fit of rage who was also Mexican American.
+Ultimately, Hernandez was found guilty of murdering his employer, who was also Mexican American, in a fit of rage.

 In 1955, Garcia stayed in a hospital several times, probably due to alcohol abuse.
 Invitations to LULAC and G.I.
 Forum meetings and conventions declined by 1956.
 Garcia passed several bad checks in 1960 and 1961, leading James Tafolla, Jr., and other San Antonio lawyers to seek his disbarment.
 His law license was suspended from August 1961 to August 1963.